As I watched the movie “Shall we Dance?” that was released in October, 2004, there was no way to fully know how it would inspire and uplift my Soul.

 Door said: Push hard to achieve your goals.

-The Dalai Lama, when asked what surprised him most about humanity, answered "Man.
-Because he sacrifices his health in order to make money.
-Then he sacrifices money to recuperate his health.
 And then he is so anxious about the future that he does not enjoy the present; the result being that he does not live in the present or the future; he lives as if he is never going to die, and then dies having never really lived.

 You are strong when you take your grief and teach it to smile.